Quick Details

 A wonderful Running Dinner Cruise!

-Enjoy a cozy shipboard drink and appetizer aboard passenger ship ‘Amalia’ as you cruise to the restaurant.
+Enjoy a cozy ship’s reception and an appetizer aboard the passenger ship “Amalia” as you sail to the restaurant.

-There you disembark to continue your dinner with a delicious main course (meat, fish or vegetarian) and finish with a delicious dessert.
-Drinks consumed in the restaurant and dishes with a surcharge have to be paid for on the spot.
+There, you’ll disembark to continue your dinner* with a delicious main course (meat, fish, or vegetarian) and finish with a delicious dessert.
+Drinks consumed in the restaurant and dishes with an additional charge must be paid for on-site.

 Send us a message or call 06-30 41 53 18 for your own customized day trip.
-Prices on request.
+Prices are available upon request.

 -

-Around 19.00 hrs the starter is served on board19.30 – arrival at the Restaurant
+- Around 7:00 PM, the starter is served on board

 -